|

 Item #013

-In 1962 Bell Systems demonstrates the first paging system at the Seattle World’s Fair.
-Called "Bellboy", the personal pager is one of the first consumer applications to use the transistor.
-An audible signal alerts customers, who then call their offices or homes from a regular phone to retrieve their messages.
-Also in 1962 the First commercial digital transmission system is Introduced.
-Illinois Bell turns on the first commercial digital transmission system, known as the T1 (Transmission One), which eventually replaces analog lines.
-The multiplexed system carrying voice signals has a total capacity of 1.5 million bits (or binary digits) per second and is less susceptible to electrical interference from high-tension wires.
+Elsewhere in 1962, the First commercial digital transmission system is Introduced.
+Illinois Bell turns on the first commercial digital transmission system, known as the T1 (Transmission One), which eventually replaces analog transmission lines.
+The multiplexed system carrying voice signals has a total capacity of 1.5 million bits per second and is less susceptible to electrical interference from high-tension wires.
 The T1 quickly becomes the main transmission system for long-distance telephone service and, eventually, local calls.

-This item was a promotion item sold at the Seattle worlds fair in 1962 as part of Bell Telephones "Phones of the Future" exhibit & contains an early, gold plated, 3 lead, Western Electric 2N Series, PNP Alloy Junction, germanium transistor (circa 1959) encased in Lucite.
-Paperweight has atomic elements as the background with the transistor encased in Lucite and states "Invented at Bell Laboratories / A result of Basic research".
+This paperweight was a souvenir sold at the Seattle worlds fair in 1962 as part of Bell Telephones "Phones of the Future" exhibit & contains an early, gold plated Western Electric 2N Series, PNP Alloy Junction, germanium transistor (circa 1959) encased in Lucite.
+The paperweight has atomic element theme in the background with the transistor encased in Lucite and states "Invented at Bell Laboratories / A result of Basic research".

 Measures 2 7/8" across x 1 3/16" thick.

-This item was a promotion item sold at the Seattle worlds fair in 1962 as part of Bell Telephones "Phones of the Future" exhibit & contains an early, gold plated, 3 lead, Western Electric 2N Series, PNP Alloy Junction, germanium transistor (circa 1959) encased in Lucite.
-Paperweight has atomic elements as the background with the transistor encased in Lucite and states "Invented at Bell Laboratories / A result of Basic research".
+This paperweight was a souvenir sold at the Seattle worlds fair in 1962 as part of Bell Telephones "Phones of the Future" exhibit & contains an early, gold plated Western Electric 2N Series, PNP Alloy Junction, germanium transistor (circa 1959) encased in Lucite.
+The paperweight has atomic element theme in the background with the transistor encased in Lucite and states "Invented at Bell Laboratories / A result of Basic research".

 Measures 2 7/8" across x 1 3/16" thick.